I thought a list might help you figure out who’s who, not that the cast is anything as extensive as a Russian novel.

 This is the middle boy.
 Skip the cake.
 He’ll go for the fruit salad any day.
 Then ask for seconds.
 He loves football.
 But not sea lions – they stink!
 He likes to keep time and count the steps as he walks up them.
 He’s mildly autistic.

 This is the youngest, aka The Rascal.
 You know when she’s around.
 She’s got a foghorn inside her that when sounded, and that’s often, is like fingernails on a chalkboard.
 She’s got a comeback for just about anything, and isn’t shy about saying it out loud.

-Four-Ton is our dog.
-She’s big, lazy and weighs a ton.
+Four-Ton was our dog.
+She was big, lazy and weighed a ton.
 No wonder.
-She’ll polish off the rest of your dinner after you’ve scraped it into the trashcan and then go for that cake cooling on the countertop.
-She thinks she’s one of the kids and almost is.
-Leave her behind and she’ll mope and eat the soap and forage for a few good toys to chew on.
+She would polish off the rest of your dinner after you’d scraped it into the trashcan and then go for that cake cooling on the countertop.
+She thought of herself as one of the kids and almost was.
+Leave her behind and she’d mope and eat the soap and forage for a few good toys to chew on.
+We miss her.